I was asked to be part of a styled shoot which was loosely based on the Disney film Beauty and The Beast and at first I was very sceptical.

 Photography - Marni V Photography

-Stationery - Frain & Grain
+Stationery by me - Frain & Grain

 Metal Flowers - Green Leaf Art Works

 Bridal Model - Victoria